Caregiver Support - Keys to a Successful Family Meeting

 Holding family meetings that yield positive outcomes includes thinking through the following:

-The knowledgeable care team at Midnight Sun Home Care is available to join and facilitate family meetings for our clients, and to provide solutions to concerns raised when figuring out how to care for aging parents.
+The knowledgeable care team at Midnight Sun Home Care and Anchorage, AK's best senior help is available to join and facilitate family meetings for our clients, and to provide solutions to concerns raised when figuring out how to care for aging parents.
 Give us a call at (907) 677-7890 any time for help!